-There are opportunities for students to engage in independent study courses to complement the traditional educational program.
+HACC offers students the opportunity to engage in independent study courses to complement the traditional educational program.
 This permits a student to conduct special study or pursue an academic interest.
-A special fee beyond tuition will be charged.
-See the Tuition and Fees Schedule.
+A special fee beyond tuition will be charged (see the Tuition and Fees Schedule).
 Students interested in applying for an independent study should consult a faculty member in the discipline.
 Preparation for the study must be completed prior to the opening of the term in which the independent study will be completed.
 When several students desire to pursue the same study, an Independent Study Seminar may be arranged.
 Students should be aware that transfers schools may not accept independent study credits.